UChicago-PL/smyth/README.md

-If you would prefer to get the results faster (at the loss of statistical precision), we would recommend running the experiments with `N = 10` (that is, `./run-all 10`), which takes about TODO minutes to run on the same Macbook.
+If you would prefer to get the results faster (at the loss of statistical precision), we would recommend running the experiments with `N = 10` (that is, `./run-all 10`), which takes about 30 minutes to run on the same MacBook.

 Once this script is complete, you can take a look at the results with any phenomena of note explained in